Open Hardware Summit (Edition 11), Call for Proposals

 We are interested in all kinds of submissions, from How-Tos, to historical surveys, to personal stories, to hardware testing results.
 However, submissions primarily consisting of marketing for a product, non-profit, or company will not be accepted.
 Submissions that share knowledge and insight derived from work on commercial products or at organizations are welcome.

 Keep in mind we’ll be deciding what to accept based primarily on the submissions themselves and not external materials.
 Be sure to give us enough information to make a well-informed decision.
 Documentation of accepted submissions will be published on the OHS website.
-Proposals will be scored by a panel of 10 people.
+Proposals will be scored by a panel.

 Expected duration for talks is between 5 and 20 minutes, depending on the number and quality of submissions.